Conversion tracking

 Your Conversion API signing secret is used to sign requests from your backend to the Nimriz Conversion API.
 This is a separate credential from your workspace API key.

-- Find the Conversion tracking section.
+- Find the Conversion API secret panel.

-- Click Generate signing secret.
+- Click Generate Conversion API secret.

 Never expose this secret in browser-side code or commit it to version control.